Learn how to make a super easy neck gaiter face mask, with or without a filter pocket and nose wire. No elastic needed!

 Step 1: Get my free easy Gaiter face mask pattern

 My free DIY gaiter face mask pattern comes in several formats.
 You can get a printable PDF for cutting by hand, or an SVG cut file for cutting with a Cricut or another cutting machine.
-Download the DIY gaiter face mask pattern from my free resource library (get the password to the library in the form at the bottom of this post), or click here!
+Download Design #223 which is the DIY gaiter face mask pattern, from my free resource library (get the password to the library in the form at the bottom of this post), or click here!

 Here's what the Gaiter Face Mask PDF pattern looks like printed out: